wednesday-solutions/ecs-signoz/README.md

 ### How to instrument your aws ecs fargate service?

 Please look at the following [documentation](https://signoz.io/docs/tutorials/) to add instrumentation to your application.
-After you have added the code to your application, we will be abel to generate traces and metrics, and we will have to send this data to the signoz otel collector.
+After you have added the code to your application, we will be abel to generate traces and metrics, and we will have to send this data to the SigNoz otel collector.
-In our setup we will first configure an otel collector sidecar, which will then forward our data to the signoz otel collector, to do so we will add the following to our manifest file:
+In our setup we will first configure an otel collector sidecar, which will then forward our data to the SigNoz otel collector, to do so we will add the following to our manifest file:
 (please ensure you have uploaded the appropriate docker image for otel sidecar to aws ecr, you can get the image uri in output.yml file)

                                     sidecars: